 A History of Amesbury

 By Tim Lambert Saxon Amesbury According to an old legend, Amesbury was founded by a man named Ambrosius Aurelianus, who was King Arthur’s uncle.
-In fact, Amesbury takes its name from a Celtic hill fort.
+In reality, Amesbury takes its name from a Celtic hill fort.
 It was built sometime before Christ.
 The fort is called Vespasian’s Camp though, in fact, it has nothing to do… Continue reading A History of Amesbury

 A History of Andover